Haiti: Administrative divisions

+Haiti is divided into ten departments, which are the largest territorial units.
 The departments are further divided into 42 arrondissements, 145 communes and 571 communal sections.
-These serve as, respectively, second- and third-level administrative divisions.
 Departments and communes have autonomy from the central government in their administration and finances.
 Communal sections, communes, and departments are led by a three-member council which is elected either by universal suffrage (in communal sections) or by an assembly in communes and departments.
 An assembly consists of representatives from each of the previous level of territorial units.